sourcegraph/careers/job-descriptions/software-engineer-security.md

 ## Interview process

 1. You [apply here](https://jobs.lever.co/sourcegraph/c36db3e1-0ece-465d-ad7c-1eb6de9a4b22/apply).
+1. You speak with the VP of Engineering for 30 minutes.
+To prepare:
-1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
+   - Read through [our handbook](https://github.com/sourcegraph/about) to learn more about how we operate and to find answers to common questions that you might have.
-1. We evaluate relevant technical skills that you have via an asynchronous coding exercise.
-   - We will give you an overview of the exercise in advance.
-   - We will send you the details at a time of your choosing and you will have up to 2 hours to work on the exercise.
-   - You will be able to use your own development environment and lookup documentation on the internet.
+   - Review the RFC template in the next step and write down any questions that you have.
+1. You write your first Sourcegraph [RFC](https://about.sourcegraph.com/handbook/communication/rfcs) by creating a new Google Doc using [this template](https://docs.google.com/document/d/1ol7aVXuXB7XL4DorOoxoDsaSyFI9Pv4Bcc1zfo-iLtw/edit#).
+We will review your RFC and may ask questions via comments directly on the document.
+1. You speak with the Sourcegraph Cloud engineering manager for 1 hour about your RFC.
 1. We schedule 4 hours of remote interviews over video chat across multiple days.
-   - **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
+   - 1h **Security architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
-   - **Technical experience:** We ask you about your past work and accomplishments.
+   - 1h **Technical experience:** We ask you about your past work and accomplishments.
-   - **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
+   - 1h **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
-   - **CEO/CTO:** We ask you about what motivates you to do your best work, and we tell you more about the vision for the company.
+   - 30m **CTO**
+   - 30m **CEO**
 1. We check your references.
 1. We make you a job offer.